Limited time only

 FAQs on assets, liabilities, and equity

-Here are some common questions about assets, liabilities, and equity and how they appear on a balance sheet.
+Here are answers to common questions about assets, liabilities, and equity on your balance sheet.

 What are examples of assets and liabilities in accounting?